vanHeemstraPublications/dev-to/articles/fast-infrastructure-devto.md

 Now imagine if provisioning cloud infrastructure worked the same way.

 Spoiler alert: With Crossplane, it does.
+[GitHub repo](https://github.com/software-journey/fast-infrastructure/tree/main)

 ## The Problem: Too Many Chefs in the Cloud Kitchen